Bristol-SiD-Development/scripts/stdhep-reco-script/README.md

 2. The parameter "TrackHitOrdering" should have value "0" instead of "1"
 3. The parameter "ReadSubdetectorEnergies" should have value "0" instead of "1" (this avoids a seg fault on line 424 of the LCIOStorer.cc source file)
 4. The parameter "TrackMinTPCHits" should have value "0" (this avoids a seg fault)
+5. The following parameters should be changed to they point to the correct directory (ie change the paths to where you cloned this repo).
+I would have had the script do this automagically but apparently you can't override parameters if they have more than one full stop in them from the command line
+   * FlavorTag.WeightsDirectory
+   * FlavorTag.D0ProbFileName
+   * FlavorTag.Z0ProbFileName

 Also note that the gear.xml file that is passed to marlin flavortag is a dummy containing only magnetic field information.